Md Zesun Ahmed Mia

 “Curiosity drives me to seek new questions and create new knowledge.
 I believe progress in science comes from collaboration, open-mindedness, and the courage to explore beyond boundaries.”

 I am a PhD candidate in Electrical Engineering at Pennsylvania State University, specializing in neuromorphic computing, machine learning hardware, and emerging semiconductor devices.
-Currently, I serve as a Graduate Technical Intern at Intel Corporation, where I work on cutting-edge thin film process development and device integration for next-generation computing systems.
+Previously, I served as a Graduate Technical Intern at Intel Corporation (May-July 2025), where I worked on cutting-edge thin film process development and device integration for next-generation computing systems.

 Research Focus